Jafagervik/sukker/README.md

 ## Features
 - [X] Easy to use!
 - [X] Blazingly fast
-- [X] Common matrix operations exists under MatrixLinAlg trait or just Matrix sturct
+- [X] Multiple features on dense matrices
 - [X] Serde support
 - [X] Support for all signed numeric datatypes
 - [X] Can be sent over threads
-- [X] Sparse matrices
+- [X] Sparse matrices with matrix multiplications